freedomofpress/securedrop-docs/docs/getting_support.rst

 The web interface workflow is automatically encrypted thanks to HTTPS.
 Supporting a secure email-based workflow is more difficult because email is unencrypted by default.
-Our solution is to combine Redmine's excellent email-based workflow with OpenPGP encryption, which we already use to communicate with many SecureDrop administrators and journalists.
+Our solution is to combine Redmine's email-based workflow with OpenPGP encryption, which we already use to communicate with many SecureDrop administrators and journalists.

 What if I don't want to use encrypted email?